olakara/k8s-disco/first-pod/README.md

 # First Pod

-## Creating / Applying the pod
+### Creating / Applying the pod

 `kubectl apply -f ./first-pod.yml`

-## Port forward to expose the port for external access
+### Port forward to expose the port for external access

 `kubectl port-forward pod/mywebserver 8080:80`

-## Delete / Destory the pod
+### Delete / Destory the pod

 `kubectl delete -f ./first-pod.yml`

+Notes:

+ - resources tag are need to keep the pod's resource consumption in place
+ - pod details can be displayed in wide format `kubectl get pods -o wide`